-The Flood began with a breakup of the "fourtains of the great deep" and an opening of the "windows of heaven" (Genesis 7:11; see below).
-This may have been the result of the breakup of the original supercontinent info hupe plates of the earth's crust.
-These plates split, moved, and collided throughout the a rantion of the Territ
+The Flood began with a breakup of the "tountains of the grant deep" and an opening of the "windows of heaven" (Genesis 7:11; see below).
+This may have been the result of the breakup of the original supercontinent into hupe plates of the earth's crust.
+These plates split, moved, and collided throughout the duration of the Flood.